 The Grizzlies currently make a lot of money.
 While we started out as an Army 2nd Lieutenant and a college junior eating ramen in the temp army lodging.
 Going to business school and law school at Stanford helps a lot on the salary side of things.
 Our current income is over $400k per year after-tax.

 But the more important part of the equation is where was all that going?
 Unfortunately, after we left grad school we did something we had avoided during my years in the army – we let our lifestyle expand.
 Below is our spending as of December of last year –

 |Lawn + Cleaning Service||$230|

-Not so good on that front.
+However, based on our current spending and savings levels, we wouldn’t get to that point until 2035.
 But at least we’ll be able to visit her in college – kids love that!
-Sure, this is assuming our salaries don’t go up.
-But the BIGGEST assumption was that our lifestyles wouldn’t go up.
+This is assuming our salaries don’t go up.
+But the BIGGEST assumption is that our lifestyles wouldn’t go up.
 That is a terrible assumption.
-There is always a bigger house, always another trip, and always another Tesla to buy.
+There is always a bigger house, always another trip, and always another fancy car to buy.

 I’m showing all of this to illustrate a point.
 We made high salaries, but it wasn’t enough.
 We let our lifestyle expand.
 We made a lot of money, but every day still started with us packing our daughter off to daycare and ended with us both exhausted.
 In order to actually make our goal, we’d need to make some changes.
 So let’s see if we can do better… see you in the next post!